owencaseyjames/PyShoreVolume/README.md

 #Remove duplicate shoreline points
 Datacleaning.cleaning()

-#Add georeferencing and measurement errors for each shorleine to dataframe and save newly configured intersection file.
+#Add georeferencing and measurement errors for each shorleine to dataframe and save newly configured intersection file to variable.
-intersectednew = Datacleaning.errors()
+intersectiondata = Datacleaning.errors()

-#Create and save path to results folder
+#Create and save path to results folder to be set as a parameter in the SCA functions.
 results = Datacleaning.results()

 ```